Photo: Sten- Andreas Grundvåg

 The faculty is responsible for approving final admission to the PhD program, courses you want to take, granting travel grants, etc.

-The contact persons for doctoral students are Jakob Holden Hansen and Gabriela Sirbu.
+The contact person for doctoral students is

 Hemis – health service at UiT